ashukid/ashukid.github.io/_posts/2018-12-19-logistic-regression-in-numpy.md

 <code>w<sub>i</sub> = w<sub>i</sub> - learning_rate * ∂L(w<sub>i</sub>)</code>

 Now with this much theoretical background we can't most surely code logistic regression and test on different data.
-Let's make a simple network for XOR gate.
+Let's make a simple network for AND gate.

 ### **Implementation:**

-The dataset for *XOR* gate is :
+The dataset for *AND* gate is :
 ```
 xdata=np.array([[0,0],[0,1],[1,0],[1,1]])
 ydata=np.array([[0],[0],[0],[1]])